hpc-carpentry/hpc-carpentry.github.io/pages/jobs.md

 **[Administrative Support Specialist position description]({{site.url}}/administrator/)**

 We are seeking a full-time Administrative Support Specialist to process payments for memberships and workshops, produce financial reports, record financial and workshop data, and serve as liaison in communicating with our fiscal sponsor, collaborating organizations, and clients on administrative matters.
 You will play a key role in the financial sustainability of the organisation and workshop and Member support.
+This is a great opportunity for someone looking to get started in non-profit business administration.

 Posting date: 1 October 2018
 Application review begins 18 October 2018 06:00 UTC.
 Position will remain open until filled.